ravmustang/ExileMod_64-bit_Server_Base/readme.md

 4. 64-bit extDB3 and Server plus Dynamic Simulation
 	- Thanks to @CloudHax and @Torndeco for their public release of their work

+5. Dont forget to download ExileMod client and server files at http://www.exilemod.com/downloads/
+	- For more info on exile go here: http://www.exilemod.com/

+6. Dont forget to download the latest version of extDB3 at: https://bitbucket.org/torndeco/extdb3/downloads/
+	- For more info on extDB3 go here: https://bitbucket.org/torndeco/extdb3/wiki/Home

 ## Installation

 NOTES:
 			This repo is only for file structure
-			This repo does not include any EXILE client or server pbo's
+			This repo does not include any EXILE client or server pbo's This repo does not include any extDB3 server pbo's or dll's

 1. Copy this repo to your C: drive